Board and Train Frequently Asked Questions

 Q: I've heard that all board and trains use electronic collars and choke chains or pinch collars.
 Does your board and train use those?

-A: Yes!Dog uses exclusively scientifically-based, modern, and humane methods.
+A: No. We use exclusively scientifically-based, modern, and humane methods.
 We recognize that learning happens not only through consequences but also through associations, and we understand the incredible importance and obligation of trainers to create positive associations when working to change behavior.
 Our goal is for your dog to find joy in working for things they want rather than to escape or avoid things they don't.
 For this reason, we do not use or condone the use of any corrective equipment but rather utilize whatever your dog loves to motivate behavior.

 Q: Aren't boarding kennels stressful?

 A: They can be!
 But Lupine Lodge is very different.
 When dogs are boarded together in close proximity, especially when those dogs are already uncomfortable around other dogs, the constant visual and auditory assault of barking dogs nearby is not conducive to good mental health.
 This is why Lupine Lodge has been designed more like a hotel than a kennel.
 Each dog will have their own luxury suite in our temperature controlled lodge with solid walls separating them from the other dogs.
 They will also have access from their suite to an outdoor kennel, and those kennels will have solid walls between them so that dogs will have neither physical nor visual access to one another.
 We've even included sound insulation to decrease the noise within the building.
 Additionally, our location allows us to take your dog on daily hikes and swims at the local lake in addition to their regular training time.
 This ensures that your dogs have plenty of opportunity for enrichment, exercise, and mental stimulation to minimize stress and to help them sleep well at the end of a fun and busy day.